levitato5594/Gnome-Space-Program/README.md

 ### 1. Major disclaimer:
 This game is open source.
 By contributing your code/assets you agree to it being placed under the game's pemissive GPL-3.0 license.
 As I intend to sell the game on Steam (and other platforms) AND due to the nature of this project, I simply cannot compensate all of the contributors monetarily.
-If you wish, you may credit yourself in the Contributors.json file in GameData.
+If you wish, you may credit yourself in the Contributors JSON file in ``GameData/Misc/Contributors.json``.
 Contributors can also recieve a Steam key (when/if this game releases on Steam)

 ### 2. Conventions and rules for contributing:
 * When starting a pull request, you MUST state what you changed down to each file and line.